Hates/maxcdn_test/README.md

 # MaxCDN Test

-After a load of recent failed requests to certain datacentres, I wrote a quick script to log failures/successes.
+Small script to curl a MaxCDN asset.